 Notice that

 The first inequality uses the "Lipschitz holonomy" along $\hat{\cW}^u$\;\footnote{Formally this is not even a holonomy, because of intersections of the leaves.
-However it is Lipschitz in the sense of varying at most by a constant lengths of transversal sections of the strips $\hat H$.} (in fact only local) between an arbitrary $\hat W^s$ and $\hat W^u=\hat W^u(p)$.
+However it is Lipschitz in the sense of varying all the lengths of the uniformly transversal sections of each strip $\hat H_n$ for all $n$, by at most a common factor.} (in fact only local) between an arbitrary $\hat W^s$ and $\hat W^u=\hat W^u(p)$.
 We shall prove it more precisely below:

 Let $p'\in W^s \cap \Lambda$ be such that $p'=p'(\un i')$ is the only point of the intersection $\rho(\un i')\cap W^s$.
 Assume that $i'_0\not=i_0$.
 Denote by $A(f)$ supremum over all $p,p'$ as above of the number of the intersection points of $\hat W^u(p)$ and $\hat W^u(p')$.
 It is finite by the transversality assumption, see e.g. \cite[Prop.
 4.6]{Rams2}.